Kissinger’s Dark Secret: The Nazi Lesson That Built His Empire

 Why His World Is Still Our World

 Kissinger’s legacy is not just history; it is the blueprint for today’s geopolitical nightmares.
 The world he envisioned—a chessboard of competing great powers where morality is secondary to stability—is the one we currently inhabit.
-When you see leaders today prioritize national interest and stability over democratic ideals, you are watching Kissinger’s lesson in action.
+When leaders today prioritize national interest and stability over democratic ideals, we are watching Kissinger’s lesson in action.

 Background and Context